tytydraco/yessleep/out/My_sister_makes_predictions_to_us_every_day_Today_I_finally_discovered_where_those_predictions_actually_come_from.md

 With trembling fingers, I picked up the phone and tapped the notification.

 She had sent an audio file.
-I pressed play, and a flat whisper of hundreds of overlapping voices echoed through the quiet cabin:
+I pressed play, and Lily's voice came through the phone's speaker—her own, true voice, echoing in the silent cabin:

 "Jesse, don't look back."

-I'm wondering if I should look back to see what's in the backseat.